google okr playbook

 3. Initiatives

-Initiatives are the actionable steps and projects undertaken to drive progress towards the objectives and key results.
+Initiatives are the actionable steps and projects undertaken to drive progress towards the OKRs.
 They represent the specific activities and strategies that teams will pursue to achieve their goals.
 Initiatives outline the tactical plans and resources required to make the desired outcomes a reality.

 4. Grading